erikaduan/introductory_maths/03_scripts/01_matrices_introduction.md

 ## Subsetting matrices in R

-We can create matrices using `matrix` or `as.matrix` and subset individual elements based on position \[ij\].
+In R, we can create matrices using `matrix` or `as.matrix` and subset individual elements based on position \[i, j\].
-Subsetting matrix elements will return a numeric vector or another matrix, depending on how many rows or columns are selected.
+Subsetting matrix elements will return a numerical vector or another matrix, depending on how many rows or columns are selected.

 ``` r